heketi/heketi/docs/admin/server.md

         * user: _string_, SSH user
         * port: _string_, SSH port number
         * fstab: _string_, Fstab file where to store mount points
+        * backup_lvm_metadata: _bool_, Create archives of the LVM metadata when running vgcreate/lvcreate
         * sudo: _bool_, set to true when SSHing as a non root user
     * kubexec: _map_, Kubernetes configuration
         * host: _string_, Kubernetes API host.
 Example `https://myhost:8443`.
 Can also be use using environment variable HEKETI_KUBE_APIHOST